magomimmo/modern-cljs/README.md

 Complete the client-side form validation by exploiting the TDD environment augmented with CLJ/CLJS REPLs.

+## [Tutorial 19 - Living' on the edge][39]

+Explain how to make a library compliant with the new Reader Conditionals extension on CLJ/CLJS compilers.

 # License

 Copyright © Mimmo Cosenza, 2012-2015.
 Released under the Eclipse Public